 It was November 2008 when Intel®, with the presentation of Nahalem, the first generation of the Core ™ architecture, introduced a distinction for solutions aimed at the desktop market segment.

 Two distinct sockets for as many product ranges : LGA 1150 for mainstream desktops, LGA 1366 for enthusiast products, then called HEDT (High End Desktop).
-The solutions of the latter category could equip processors with multiple cores and memory controllers that exceeded the limits of the dual channel , in addition to having a greater number of PCIe lines to be used for expansion cards.
+The solutions of the latter category could equip processors with multiple cores and memory controllers that exceeded the limits of the dual channel of the maintream counterparts, in addition to having a greater number of PCIe lines to be used for expansion cards.

 Time has gone by, sockets have changed, but this market distinction for Intel® is still valid today, although it is now possible to configure a mainstream desktop machine with the same number of cores as an HEDT or entry level server solution.